|

 Many

-people who use our software are student pilots who have already started
+people who use our products are student pilots who have already started

 their training.
-Others are more ambitious and use our software before
+Others are more ambitious and use our test prep apps before

 they even start training in order to ultimately be better prepared

-and save money (a small number probably gets our software a few days
+and save money (a small number probably also use our apps to study a few days

-before their license-granting flight test in a semi-panic because
+before their certificate-granting flight test in a semi-panic because

-they've put off actually doing the written test for too long--we can't
+they've put off actually doing the knowledge test for too long--we can't

 agree that this is the best way of doing this, but, well, the software